 - It keeps your mind occupied

-- It helps to focus back to You
+- It helps bring to focus back to You

 - You start to move away from the sociopath and focusing on them, and start making POSITIVE goals for you, and the future

-By breaking down what has happened, and using lists to clarify things you can speed up the healing time.
-There is no doubt that being a Sociopathic relationship can be damaging, but you can use your recovery time in a good way.
-In a way that will help you to move away from him, and rebuild your life.
+By breaking down what has happened, and using lists to clarify your thoughts, you can help to speed up the healing time.
+There is no doubt that being a Sociopathic relationship can be damaging, but you can use your recovery time in a positive way.

-Remember to do this successfully, you MUST establish NO CONTACT which means
+Remember to do this successfully, you need to establish NO CONTACT which means

 - Delete old phone messsages